yadt/yadtshell/man-yadtshell.md

 Shows the last known state of the target, does not retrieve data from hosts.

 * ignore *SERVICES* :
-ignores the specified services all following actions will be skipped and its results are always successful.
+Ignores the specified services all following actions will be skipped and its results are always successful.

+* ignore *HOSTS* :
+Ignores the specified hosts and its services so that update waves will not be broken.
+Service status will not be shown and cannot be changed.

 * updateartefact *ARTEFACTS* :
 updates the specified artefacts, but _disregarding any service dependencies_.